Greenlandicsmiley/dhcpDialog/README.md

 # dhcpdDialog
-Bash script for managing dhcpd scopes with (GNU) Dialog
+Bash script for managing (IPv4) dhcpd scopes with (GNU) Dialog

 THIS IS NOT FOR COMPLETE dhcpd configuration, ONLY FOR SCOPE/NETWORK OPTIONS.

 This isc dhcpd server tool is work in progress.

-DEPENDENCIES (That I know so far):
+Dependencies (That I know so far):

 Dialog (Tested with v1:1.3_20201126-1 on Arch)

 Bash (Tested with v5.1.004-1 on Arch)

+ISCs dhcp server is necessarily not needed as this script only creates a file that the dhcp server can use.
+This script does not touch the dhcp server configuration file.

 Manual intervention: